recyclarr/recyclarr/wiki/Configuration-Reference.md

     >
     > - If `delete_old_custom_formats` is set to true, custom formats are **deleted** in Radarr if
     >   you remove them from this list.
     > - It's OK for the same custom format to exist in multiple lists of `names`.
-Trash Updater will
+Recyclarr will
     >   only ever synchronize it once.
 Allowing it to be specified multiple times allows you to
     >   assign it to different profiles with different scores.